djhemath/hemath.dev/content/blog/examples-not-rules.md

 Rules are useful, sure.
 They give structure, but without examples, they are just words.
 They don't move us.

-And that’s what this whole post is.
+And that's what this whole post is.
 Not a rule about avoiding rules.
 Just an example of how I've been thinking about it.